|Study location||Italy, Turin|

-To enrol in a second-cycle degree programme (i.e. master’s degree) with no admission quotas, you must hold a first-cycle degree (i.e. bachelor’s degree) of at least a 3 year-duration.
-You will also need to meet specific admission requirements and demonstrate adequate personal knowledge.
-A solid legal and economic background that can be certified holding the equivalent of at least:
+You must hold a first-cycle degree (i.e. bachelor’s degree) gained after at least 3 years of University education.
+You will also need to meet specific admission requirements and demonstrate a suitable academic preparation and a solid legal and economic background that can be certified holding the equivalent of at least:

 A motivation letter must be added to your application.